nilnida/DSA210-Term-Project/README.md

 - Correlation Coefficient (ρ): -0.765188979606299
 - P-Value: 1.4419679611288852e-33
 - **Reject the null hypothesis**, proving that there is a strong monotonic relation between battery temperature and discharge duration.

+The Spearman correlation coefficient of approximately -0.77 indicates a strong negative monotonic relationship between battery temperature and discharge duration.
+This means that as temperature increases, discharge duration consistently decreases, even if the relationship is not strictly linear.
+The very small p-value confirms that this result is statistically significant and highly unlikely to have occurred by chance.
+Unlike Pearson correlation, which captures only linear relationships, Spearman’s method validates that the overall trend between temperature and discharge time is both strong and directionally consistent.
+This further reinforces the conclusion that higher operating temperatures are associated with decreased battery efficiency, making discharge duration a reliable metric for examining thermal effects on battery performance.

 ![image](https://github.com/user-attachments/assets/aa7f40e6-108d-4250-aeeb-a8e5e547fee4)